|

 In February 2000, ADAPT teamed up with

-non-conformist workshops related to Personal Enrichment and Professional
+organizing non-conformist workshops related to Personal Enrichment and Professional

 Growth in collaboration with PCDC.